MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 title: MEF LSO Legato - IP Performance Monitoring Configuration
 ```

-Monitoring configuration payload is introduced in multiple PM API entities through
+Payload for configuring service performance monitoring is used in multiple
-a `servicePayloadSpecificAttributes` attribute of type
+PM API entities through a `servicePayloadSpecificAttributes` attribute of type
-`ServicePayloadSpecificAttributes` which is used as an extension point for
+`ServicePayloadSpecificAttributes`.
+It is an extension point for configuration
-configuration attributes.
+attributes.

 In terms of monitoring results, the appropriate payload is introduced via
 `ReportContent`.
 This entity has a `measurementDataPoints` array of items of